Chris1101/ArgoMarksGraph/README.md

-    -u, --user USERNAME               Username used for the login -p, --password PASSWORD           Password used for the login -f, --file FILENAME               Redirect the output to an image on the specified file (.png only)
+    -u, --user USERNAME               Username used for the login -p, --password PASSWORD           Password used for the login -f, --file FILENAME               Redirect the output to an image on the specified file (.png only) -b, --big                         Visualizes a bigger version of the graph